Welcome to Fairtrade

-The pupils this year have spent much effort in promoting Fairtrade around the school using the television screens, notice boards, going into assemblies and holding Fairtrade cake sales.
-They have also had a great success with the Fairtrade shop that runs each Friday lunchtime for pupils and staff to buy delicious Fairtrade treats, a non-profit shop using Tradecraft.
+Currently we have students from year 10 and year 11 who put the effort in promoting Fairtrade around the school using the television screens, notice boards, going into assemblies and holding Fairtrade cake sales.
+They have also had a great success with the Fairtrade shop that runs each Friday lunchtime for pupils and staff to buy delicious Fairtrade treats, a non-profit shop using Traidcraft.

 We have recently been informed that we have retained our Fairtrade School status again, reaching the highest award of Fair Achiever school, a real honour and a reflection of all the hard work the academy has done.
 The school is guaranteed to keep it’s Fairtrade status until 2019, but we won’t be putting our feet up!
 We will now be working hard to make sure we can retain this prestigious award in the future.

 During Fairtrade Fortnight, primary school children were invited to spread the word.

 St George’s Academy, has been championing the initiative to give a fair price for growers and producers in developing countries above that given out by some of the big corporations supplying supermarkets.
 Teacher Bob Stoner explained that a select few pupils from Church Lane, William Alvey and the Roman Catholic primary schools in town were invited along for the morning to understand more about the importance of Fairtrade to pass on to fellow pupils back at their own schools.